Foreigners Guide to Networking in Japan

 I doubt you're going to like hearing this, but I have to say it.
 You're probably not as good at networking as you think you are.
 I thought I was good at networking until I met people who are masters of the art, and it made me realize that I was an amateur.
 Start from a mindset of humbleness, and you'll actually have an advantage in developing your business networking skills.
 Overconfidence can tank your future career as easily as lack of confidence.

 Networking is like a spider web: the bigger and stronger your web is, the more opportunities and chances will come your way.
 It takes time and effort to develop a solid network in Tokyo (or anywhere for that matter), but knowing the right person can save you hours of panicked scrambling with one quick phone call.

 Most of the best job opportunities in Tokyo come from a network made up of the right people.
 Companies are always looking for talented new hires, and even if the person you met doesn't have a job opportunity for you, they likely know someone who does.
 If nothing else, you'll get a warm introduction for a job interview.
 That actually counts for more than it seems, since you may be able to add the interviewer to your network.

 You don't need industry experience to network with others in that field.
 It will be harder because people won't have a reason to speak to you, but keep making that effort.
 It will pay off.

-Professional and career networking in Tokyo
+Professional and career Networking in Japan, Tokyo